-Struggling airlines lead US planned job cuts in August: report
+Struggling airlines lead US planned job cuts in August: Report

 Government assistance to workers and employers led to a sharp rebound in economic activity, but its expiration in recent weeks has left the recovery from the depths of the coronavirus crisis floundering.

-According to Challenger, Gray & Christmas, transportation companies announced 26,545 job cuts in August, bringing the tally this year to 131,571 jobs, a 482per cent increase compared to the January-August period in 2019.
+According to Challenger, Gray & Christmas, transportation companies announced 26,545 job cuts in August, bringing the tally this year to 131,571 jobs, a 482 per cent increase compared to the January to August period in 2019.

 Another 17,271 layoffs were announced at bars, restaurants, hotels and amusement parks in August.
 Entertainment and leisure companies have announced 799,051 job cuts this year.